0xchase/HACS408E/content/schedule/week-01/lab-1/index.md

 {{< question >}}

-- What types of files are the above?
-- Does this match the results from your initial magic bytes analysis?
+What types of files are the above?<br></br> Does this match the results from your initial magic bytes analysis?

-<p></p>

 {{< /question >}}